bajaloreto/RealtyLens/README.md

 # RealtyLens

+This is my capstone submission for Zach Wilson's DataExpert Data Engineering bootcamp.

 RealtyLens is an application that provide analytic lens for daily rent and sale listings.

 Check out the app here https://realtylens.streamlit.app/